-Guest or godparent, if you’ve been invited to a christening or other naming ceremony, you’ll need to dress to reflect both the significance of the occasion and any specified dress code.
+Guest or godparent, if you’ve been invited to a christening or naming ceremony, you’ll need to dress to reflect both the significance of the occasion and the dress code if it has been specified.

 A christening is a happy occasion, although some degree of formality is required.
 It’s also a great opportunity to project some character and flamboyance through your choice of threads and treads.
-Read on to find out what’s appropriate to wear at a Christening.
+Read on to find out what’s appropriate for men to wear at a christening.

-A two piece matching suit is a safe option for most christenings.
+A smart men’s suit is a safe option for most christenings.
 If you’re attending a religious ceremony in a church it’s good etiquette to wear a suit, or at least a pair of trousers and a blazer.
 It’s not always necessary to wear a tie but you won’t look out of place if you prefer to wear one.
-We strongly suggest you do not wear jeans.
+We strongly suggest you don’t wear jeans or casual trousers.
 It’s always best to err on the side of caution by dressing up rather than down.

 If you have a classic navy or charcoal suit for all occasions, wear it.
 If you have a choice of suits, consider the weather and the people who have invited you.
 Then pick a suit that will complement the climate and best meet the formality of the occasion.